SCOPE OF THIS CHAPTER

 When there is a change of social worker the virtual school should be informed so that the welfare call system can be updated.

-If the child is known to have an Education, Health and Care Plan or to be under assessment, the social worker should ensure the relevant SEN Assessment Team is informed.
+If the child is known to have an Education, Health and Care Plan (EHCP) or to be under assessment, the social worker should ensure the relevant SEN Assessment Team is informed.
+The local authority will need to consider if an urgent review of the EHCP is triggered by the child becoming Looked After.
+If the child is placed outside of the local authority, the SEND Code of Practice guidance should be followed.

 The child's social worker must also inform the Designated Teacher at the child's school within 48 hours of the child becoming looked after and arrange a Personal Education Plan meeting within 10 working days in order that it is in place for the first 20 day Care Plan Review meeting.
 Regular liaison should then be maintained.